kwasniew/hyperbook/manuscript/ch6.md

 ```js
 const ActionExample = oldState => [newState, Effect1, Effect2];
 ```
-They do the same thing, so pick a convention that makes the most sense to you.
+They do the same thing, so pick the convention that makes the most sense to you.
 You can add as many effects as you need.
 Think of it as a batch of effects.

-## Using Effects

-The important thing to remember is that whenever you see `state`, you can replace it with `[state, effect*]` array.
+To summarize this section, whenever you see `state`, you can replace it with `[state, effect*]` array.
 You can use it in the `app` `init`:
 ```js
 app({